 Drugs such as opioid painkillers and non-steroidal anti-inflammatory agents that are effective in treating inflammatory and acute pain usually are not effective in treating neuropathic pain.
 Opioid painkillers also have significant adverse side effects that limit their usefulness, including respiratory depression, nausea, vomiting, dizziness, sedation, mental clouding, constipation, urinary retention, and severe itching.
 In addition, prolonged chronic use of opioid painkillers can lead to the need for increasing dosage and potentially to addiction.
-Neurontin, previously the market leading treatment for neuropathic pain with sales of \$2.7 billion in 2004, is now generic.
+Neurontin, the first product to be approved by the FDA for the treatment of neuropathic pain, is now generic.
 Currently, the leading drugs approved for neuropathic pain indications include Lyrica, the successor to Neurontin, and Cymbalta.
-Lyrica had worldwide sales of \$291 million in 2005.
-Cymbalta, indicated for treatment of diabetic peripheral neuropathic pain as well as treatment of major depressive disorder, had worldwide sales of \$680 million in 2005.
+Lyrica had worldwide sales of \$1.8 billion in 2007.
+Cymbalta, indicated for treatment of diabetic peripheral neuropathic pain as well as treatment of major depressive disorder, had worldwide sales of \$2.1 billion in 2007.
 We believe that there is a large unmet medical need for new therapies with improved efficacy and side effect profiles.